vblanco20-1/vulkan-guide/docs/chapter-2/pipeline_walkthrough.md

 We are just going to leave polygonMode as editable input, to be able to toggle between wireframe and solid drawing.

-cullMode is used to cull backfaces or frontpages, but in here we are going to leave it with no cull by default.
+cullMode is used to cull backfaces or frontfaces, but in here we are going to leave it with no cull by default.
 We are also not using any depth bias here, so we are going to set all of that to 0.

 If `rasterizerDiscardEnable` is enabled, primitives (triangles in our case) are discarded before even making it to the rasterization stage which means the triangles would never get drawn to the screen.
 You might enable this, for example, if you're only interested in the side effects of the vertex processing stages, such as writing to a buffer which you later read from.
 But in our case we're interested in drawing the triangle, so we leave it disabled.